The 5 Best Blue Mountains Day Trips From Sydney [2025 Reviews]

 Tour Highlights at a Glance:

-• Departure Point: Hotel Pick-up
+• Departure Point: Hotel pick-up & drop off

 • Duration: 11 hours

+This Blue Mountains tour from Sydney is a great way to experience Australia’s stunning scenery and fascinating wildlife.
 In a visit to Scenic World, you can enjoy the two Blue Mountains cable car rides, the steepest railway in the world, and the amazing canopy walkway tour.

 This is a marvelous way to explore the subtropical rainforest of Jamison Valley.
 An experienced tour guide will explain the surrounding flora and the local ecosystem.

+From Echo Point, you can admire panoramic views of the Blue Mountains, the Three Sisters, and the Jamison Valley.
 This is a great place to take photographs of the blue haze that covers the mountains.
 After that, your lunch will be served in a pub deep in the Blue Mountains.

 On your way back to Sydney, enjoy meeting Australia’s most famous indigenous animals at Featherdale Wildlife Park.
 You’ll have an opportunity to feed a kangaroo and have your photograph taken with a koala bear.

+On your Parramatta River Cruise, you’ll see key landmarks, like the Sydney Opera House and Sydney Harbor Bridge.
 Your tour will end at Circular Quay, leaving you with many happy memories of one of the best Sydney tours you could find.

 Tour Information & Booking